Himanshusabale/Crop-Recommendation-System/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy your Crop Recommendation System to Vercel without the "pg not found" error.
+This guide will help you deploy your Crop Recommendation System to Vercel without installation errors.

 ## 🚀 **Quick Deploy to Vercel**